HtooMyatDev/Pizza-Order-System/README.md

 ## Pizza Order System
-This is the first ever project I have created, applyinng simple php methods following with laravel authentication system: Breeze, and middleware to remove unwanted travels between admin and user sides.
+This is the first ever project I have created, using simple php methods following with laravel authentication system: Breeze, and middleware to remove unwanted travels between admin and user sides.
+User can create their account with either `Google` or `Github`.
 For the design, I used `Bootstrap`, and also credit to this awesome template's owner.

 > [!TIP]